jzelAdmin2006/ollama-debate-PoC-frontend/README.md

-# Ollama Debate Tool
+# Ollama Debate Tool PoC Frontend

+This is a simple frontend for the [Ollama Debate Tool PoC](https://github.com/jzelAdmin2006/ollama-debate-PoC) I've created for my in-depth general eduction project.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.8.
+This project was initially generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.8.

 ## Development server